ropensci/essurvey/cran-comments.md

 ---

+Maintenance check due to release of new data in the European Social Survey.
+All CRAN checks have been corrected.

 - *Most* examples are wrapped in \dontrun{} because they cannot be run in < 5 seconds.
 No smaller toy examples can be created.
 Functions which can be executed in < 5 are allow to run.